-&lt;sup>2 In Piore and Sabel's terms (1984), 'mass production' is evolving into a new production system, namely, 'flexible specialization'.
+1 In Piore and Sabel's terms (1984), 'mass production' is evolving into a new production system, namely, 'flexible specialization'.
 According to Kaplinsky (1989), we are witnessing the transition to a new era, namely, the era of 'systemofacture' and, thereby, to a new labour process: 'systemofacturing labour process'.
-In Freeman's terms (1989), we are witnessing "a change of techno-economic paradigm" and, as a consequence of this change, some radical "changes in organization and structure of both firms and industries, which accompany the introduction of information and telecommunication technologies".
+In Freeman's terms (1989), "The effects of information technology are so universal, affecting every single sector of the economy, that they may be legitimately described as a change of 'techno-economic paradigm' providing scope everywhere for renewal of productivity increases through a combination of organizational, social and technical innovations and for a broad range of new and improved products and services."
+And, as a consequence of this change, some radical "changes in organization and structure of both firms and industries, which accompany the introduction of information and telecommunication technologies".